Jonathan India Player Props: Reds vs. Cardinals

 - The pitching staff for the Cardinals has a collective 8.7 K/9, which ranks 15th in the league.

-- The Cardinals have the 15th-ranked team ERA across all MLB pitching staffs (4.19).
+- The Cardinals have a 4.25 team ERA that ranks 17th among all league pitching staffs.

-- Cardinals pitchers combine to surrender 63 home runs (one per game), the seventh-fewest in baseball.
+- Cardinals pitchers combine to give up 63 home runs (one per game), the seventh-fewest in baseball.

-- Mikolas makes the start for the Cardinals, his 14th of the season.
-He is 4-2 with a 3.74 ERA and 60 strikeouts in 74 2/3 innings pitched.
+- Wainwright (2-1 with a 5.97 ERA and 19 strikeouts in 31 2/3 innings pitched) gets the start for the Cardinals, his seventh of the season.

-- The right-hander's last time out was on Sunday against the Pittsburgh Pirates, when he went five innings, surrendering two earned runs while allowing 10 hits.
+- In his last appearance on Tuesday, the right-hander tossed 5 1/3 innings against the Texas Rangers, giving up three earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.